Structured Video-Language Modeling with Temporal Grouping and Spatial Grounding: Experiments

 \subsection{Downstream Tasks}

-\textbf{Text-Video Retrieval.} We adopt the widely used text-video retrieval benchmark MSR-VTT~\cite{xu2016msr} for evaluation.
+\textbf{Text-video retrieval.} We adopt the widely used text-video retrieval benchmark MSR-VTT~\citep{xu2016msr} for evaluation.
 It consists of 10K YouTube video clips with 200K captions.
-Similar to existing methods~\cite{bain2021frozen, ge2022bridging}, we train and test the model on the split of 9K and 1K videos.
+We conduct experiments in both zero-shot and fine-tuning settings.
+For fine-tuning setup, we follow \citet{bain2021frozen} and \citet{ge2022bridging}, and train and test the model on the split of 9K and 1K videos.

-\textbf{Video Question Answering~(VQA).} We consider open-ended VQA settings with two representative datasets: 1) MSRVTT-QA~\cite{xu2017video} with 1500 answer candidates; 2) MSVD-QA~\cite{xu2017video} with 2423 answer candidates.
-To comply with the data policy, the size of these two datasets that we are using are smaller than the original ones and detailed statistics could be found in Table~\ref{tab:stats}.
+\textbf{Video question answering~(VQA).} We consider open-ended VQA settings with two representative datasets: (1) MSRVTT-QA~\citep{xu2017video} with 1,500 answer candidates and (2) MSVD-QA~\citep{xu2017video} with 2,423 answer candidates.

-\textbf{Video Action Recognition.} We select HMDB51~\cite{kuehne2011hmdb} with 6,766 videos from 51 categories and UCF101~\cite{soomro2012ucf101} with 13,320 videos from 101 categories.
+\textbf{Video action recognition.} We select HMDB51~\citep{kuehne2011hmdb} containing 6,766 videos with 51 categories and UCF101~\citep{soomro2012ucf101} containing 13,320 videos with 101 categories.
 Both linear probing and fine-tuning the whole model are explored.

-\textbf{Temporal Action Localization~(TAL).} TAL aims for predicting the temporal extent and the class labels of action instances.
-We evaluate the performance on ActivityNet~\cite{heilbron2015activitynet}, an action understanding dataset of 19,994 temporally annotated untrimmed videos with 200 action categories.
+\textbf{Temporal action localization~(TAL).} TAL aims at predicting the temporal extent and the labels of action instances.
+We evaluate the performance on ActivityNet~\citep{heilbron2015activitynet}, an action understanding dataset of 19,994 temporally annotated untrimmed videos with 200 action categories.